micmejia/bible-dump/NKJV/Numbers/Num 25.md

 Then the Lord spoke to Moses, saying:

 ###### 17
-"Harass the Midianites, and [^c]attack them;
+"Harass the Midianites, and attack them;

 ###### 18
-for they harassed you with their schemes[^d] by which they seduced you in the matter of Peor and in the matter of Cozbi, the daughter of a leader of Midian, their sister, who was killed in the day of the plague because of Peor."
+for they harassed you with their schemes by which they seduced you in the matter of Peor and in the matter of Cozbi, the daughter of a leader of Midian, their sister, who was killed in the day of the plague because of Peor."